 Archduke Ferdinand was all for hanging back on the border and letting the French commit the first violation of Bavarian neutrality, hopefully driving Maximilian into the Coalition camp.
 He also argued for staying closer to their home bases and their tardy Russian Allies.
 The Russians were two weeks late in their march east, but this had probably been as a result of a misunderstanding.
 The Russians were still using the old Julian calendar, which was 10 days earlier than the Gregorian that everyone else (including the Austrians) were using.
 So when they said they'd be with Mack on the 20th, they actually meant October 30th on the Gregorian calendar.
 Apparently nobody thought to synchronize their watches.

 But Mack didn't want to wait for the Russians.
 He believed, like his hero, Frederick the Great, in audacity.
 So he invaded Bavaria and brought the entire army clear across that country to its eastern city of Ulm.
 Mack had faith that this city near the headwaters of the Danube would be an impregnable fortress against which the invading French would dash themselves to destruction.
 He described it as the "anvil against which the Russian hammer would destroy the French."
-His commanders, and his young "boss" all just looked at each other skeptically.
+His lieutenants and his young "boss", Ferdinand, all just looked at each other skeptically.
 By hunkering down in Ulm, they were now very far forward, did not know where the French were, and their lines of communication were dangerously long and exposed.
-It was what we would call, in this century, leading with your chin.
+It was what we would call today leading with your chin.

 Mack's clumsy invasion had the unintended consequence of forcing the Elector's hand and making him declare war on Austria, becoming France's ally and adding 25,000 troops to the already overwhelming Grande Armée.
 Imagine Mack's surprise.